Hon. Mariam Jack Denton

 Speaker of the House

 The Speaker is the first officer of the House.
 He/she is one of the three prominent officers of the State, ranking third in the official order of precedence after the President and the Vice President.
-The office of the Speaker was first created in Ghana, the then Gold Coast, under the Gold Coast (Constitution) Order in Council, 1950.
+Legislative representation based on universal adult suffrage in the Gambia began in May 1962, when elections were held for a 32-seat House of Representatives.
 Since then all Constitutions of the land have provided for the election of the Speaker of the Legislature.

 As head of the Parliamentary Institution and Chairperson of the Parliamentary Service Board, the Speaker bears ultimate responsibility for the Parliamentary Service.